Kansas State vs. LSU Texas Bowl NCAA Football Odds, Plays and Insights | January 4, 2022

 Over/Under Insights

-- Kansas State has combined with its opponents to score more than 47 points in seven of 12 games this season.
+- Kansas State and its opponents have gone over the current 47-point total in seven of 12 games (58.3%) this season.

-- Tuesday's total is 6.4 points lower than the two team's combined 53.4 points per game average.

-- These two squads combine to allow 46.4 points per game, 0.6 fewer than this contest's over/under.

-- The Wildcats and their opponents have scored an average of 53 points per game in 2021, six more than Tuesday's total.
+- Wildcats games this season feature an average total of 53 points, a number six points higher than Tuesday's over/under.

-- The 47-point total for this game is 13.9 points below the 60.9 points per game average total in Tigers games this season.
+- In 2021, games involving the Tigers have averaged a total of 60.9 points, 13.9 more than the set over/under in this contest.

 Kansas State Stats and Trends

-- Kansas State's games this year have eclipsed the over/under in 41.7% of its opportunities (five times in 12 games with a set point total).
+- This season, the Wildcats have an against the spread record of 4-2-1 in their seven games as a favorite of 1 point or more.

-- The Wildcats average 26.3 points per game, comparable to the 25.3 per contest the Tigers surrender.
+- This year, the Wildcats score just one more point per game (26.3) than the Tigers surrender (25.3).

-- When Kansas State puts up more than 25.3 points, it is 5-1 against the spread and 5-1 overall.
+- Kansas State is 5-1 against the spread and 5-1 overall in games when it records more than 25.3 points.

 - The Wildcats rack up just 16.9 fewer yards per game (355.3) than the Tigers allow per matchup (372.2).